Tom Anderson (fiddler): Death and legacy

 Anderson died on 20 September 1991, in Montfield Hospital, Lerwick, five weeks after his 81st birthday.
 In his lifetime he taught hundreds of pupils.
 Today the sons and daughters of his pupils are coming to the fore in schools music in Shetland, while Aly Bain and many others have achieved fame world-wide.
-Pupils who remember him recall that he could be cantankerous and excitable at times but also kind, funny, patient, tolerant – an absolute inspiration.

 In wider Shetland musical circles, he was a driving force in the organisation of Shetland's first Folk Festival in 1981, and it's arguable that others took inspiration, and gave Shetland its accordion and fiddle festival, blues festival, guitar festival, its Fiddle Frenzy fiddle school and others, while fiddle tuition in schools led to guitar, woodwind, brass, percussion, and accordion tuition.
 His royalties fund the Shetland Musical Heritage Trust, whose object is to further Tom's ambitions in preserving and enhancing Shetland's musical tradition and culture.
 The Trust, which holds his copyrights, engaged the Hardie Press to publish over 200 of Tom's tunes that had not been published at the time of his death.
 They were published in three volumes, each entitled The Tom Anderson Collection.

 In 2010 Anderson was posthumously inducted into the Scottish Traditional Music Hall of Fame.